sudo-hrmn/Youtube-Clone/README.md

 # YouTube Clone - Docker Deployment

-A React-based YouTube clone application containerized with Docker using multi-stage builds for optimal production deployment.
+A React-based YouTube clone application containerized with Docker using multi-stage builds for production deployment.

 ## 🏗️ Architecture